ZQF-ReVN/RxValkyria/README.md

  - export text from `.sdt` to json
  - import text from json to `.sdt`
 > Q: ***Can it be longer than the original text?***
-> A: yes, but the maximum engine text buffer is 256 bytes.
+> A: yes, but the maximum text buffer size of this engine is 256 bytes.

 ### DAT_Editor
  - unpack `.dat`